complexlogic/rsgain/README.md

     <li><a href="#license">License</a></li>
   </ol>
 </details>

+## About
+**rsgain** (**r**eally **s**imple **gain**) is a ReplayGain 2.0 command line utility for Windows, macOS, and Linux. rsgain applies loudness metadata tags to your files, while leaving the audio stream untouched.
+A ReplayGain-compatible player will dynamically adjust the volume of your tagged files during playback.

+rsgain is designed with a "batteries included" philosophy, allowing a user to scan their entire music library without requiring external scripts or other tools.
+It aims to strike the perfect balance between power and simplicity by providing multiple user interfaces.
+See [Usage](#usage) for more information.

+rsgain is the backend for the [MusicBrainz Picard](https://picard.musicbrainz.org/) ReplayGain 2.0 plugin.
+Users that are not comfortable with command line interfaces may prefer this method since the plugin provides a GUI frontend to rsgain.
+See [MusicBrainz Picard Plugin](#musicbrainz-picard-plugin) for more information.

 ## Installation
 Binary packages are available for some platforms on the [Release Page](https://github.com/complexlogic/rsgain/releases).
 You can also build the program youself, see [BUILDING](docs/BUILDING.md).